9 min read

 2. Try Chrome incognito or a different browser to rule out a corrupted session.

-3. Verify your Business Manager account if the tool prompts you — some users report being asked to re-verify when the error first appears.
+3. Verify your Business Manager account if the tool prompts you.
+Some users report being asked to re-verify when the error first appears.

 If none of the above works, treat it as a Meta-side outage and use the Workaround below.